 Most campers have a great time and don’t experience homesickness, but some do.
 Often, it is mild and passes – a camper may have a rough first night, or simply need a hug and some extra attention for the afternoon.
 These campers don’t require further intervention and get right back into things.

 On rare occasions, homesickness is more severe.
-In such cases, counselors, the Camp Nurse, and the Director will work as a team to comfort your child, often setting him up with an older buddy, and contact you to work toward a solution.
+In such cases, counselors, the Camp Nurse, and the Directors will work as a team to comfort your child, often setting him up with an older buddy, and contact you to work toward a solution.
 Only very rarely do children go home early due to homesickness.

 Our Nurse will perform a quick health exam at check-in, and collect any medications, including prescription or over-the-counter medication or supplements for storage and dispensing.
 Please note that you do not need to bring non-prescription medications such as pain relievers, antacids, or cold medicine, as we keep a supply on hand in the Infirmary.